• Skip to primary navigation

 Be sure to use this tool

 I’m sure not all Norwegians use ring molds to bake their Kransekake layers in, but it is an incredibly helpful piece of equipment to use when making this recipe!
-If you do not have ring molds to bake with, the other alternative could be to measure and form the rings yourself, baking them free-form on a baking sheet lined with parchment.
-I am so glad I purchased the ring molds – it makes the recipe go so much faster and gives me perfectly sized and round rings.
+It makes the recipe go so much faster and gives me perfectly sized and round rings.

 Go HERE for the Amazon link for the molds I use.